 - Recap on how we manage risks in mining; the challenges we face; our risk management toolbox

-- Linking risks and objectives—the real value of risk management and every level of the organisation.
+- Linking risks and objectives—the real value of risk management at every level of the organisation

 - Identifying risks—key techniques